bytecodealliance/wasmtime/cranelift/docs/compare-llvm.rst

 - Use an ISA-agnostic input language in order to mostly abstract away the differences between target instruction set architectures.
 - Depend extensively on SSA form.
-- Have both textual and in-memory forms of their primary intermediate language.
+- Have both textual and in-memory forms of their primary intermediate representation.
 (LLVM also has a binary bitcode format; Cretonne doesn't.)
 - Can target multiple ISAs.
 - Can cross-compile by default without rebuilding the code generator.